[For University Faculty and Staff] 2026 SD Joint Training Program

 [Point! ] 】

-・Having diverse human resources in the workplace will lead to the revitalization of the company.
+・Having diverse human resources in the workplace will lead to revitalization within the company.

 ・This will lead to the accumulation of experience in accepting foreign employees.

-・It will lead to PR to international students.
+・It will lead to PR for international students.

-●If you are already planning to implement your company’s work experience program, there is no problem in setting up a participation slot for international students in your existing program.
+●If you are already planning to implement your company’s work experience program, it is okay to have international students participate in your existing program.

-●In June, we will set up a place for interaction between the host company or organization and the participating international students, and the management and the international students will be selected and matched through interviews, and at that time, the acceptance or rejection will be judged and the host students will be decided.
+●In June, a place will be set up for exchange between host companies and organizations and participating international students, and the management side and international students will conduct interviews to select and match them, and at that time, they will decide whether or not to accept them, and the accepting students will be decided.

-●Before the program, we will provide pre-training for international students on business etiquette and compliance.
+●Before the training, we will provide preliminary training to international students on business etiquette and compliance.

-Companies and organizations with headquarters, branch offices, offices, etc. in Kyoto Prefecture that can accept international students in Kyoto Prefecture
+Companies and organizations that have a head office, branch office, or office in Kyoto Prefecture and can accept international students in Kyoto Prefecture

 【Application】